rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 ### Installing Docker

-Docker can be installed by following the steps in the official [Docker documentation.](https://docs.docker.com/) Rancher also provides [scripts]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/installing-docker) to install Docker with one command.
+Docker is required for Helm chart installs, and it can be installed by following the steps in the official [Docker documentation.](https://docs.docker.com/) Rancher also provides [scripts]({{<baseurl>}}/rancher/v2.x/en/installation/requirements/installing-docker) to install Docker with one command.

+Docker is not required for RancherD installs.
 # Hardware Requirements

 This section describes the CPU, memory, and disk requirements for the nodes where the Rancher server is installed.